 The handling of the Ertiga is good enough for its size.
 The Ertiga is based on the Swift platform and its driving dynamics are good despite the stretch.
 There is some amount of body roll, and you won’t loose control unless something stupid is done.
 The steering wheel is also light at low speeds and it weighs up nicely as the car gathers speed.

-The range topping Innova now has a touchscreen.
+The range topping Innova now has a touchscreen infotainment system.
 This in-dash system has auxiliary and USB connectivity, reverse parking camera and also telephonic and music Bluetooth connectivity.
+We loved the quality of the music that floated in the cabin through its speakers.
 Even the instrument binnacle has been refreshed.
 The rest of the kit remains identical.

 The ride of the Innova is plush and most of the jolts are irons out by the suspension.
 The handling of the Innova is decent and the body roll is less, despite its large size.